KnoxNeon/Hemio_Client/README.md

 - Browse Requests: Users Can browse blood donation requests according to blood types, district and upazila
 - Fully responsive design – looks perfect on mobile, tablet, and desktop
-- Secure Sign In and Registration authentication (powered by Firebase)
+- Secure Sign In and Registration authentication (powered by Firebase, JWT)
 - Management: Role based management system to prevent any inconvinience.
 - Protected Routes: Smooth page load and secure access for logged-in users.
 - Beautiful UI with better UX